cloudevents/spec/cloudevents/documented-extensions.md

 # CloudEvents Extension Attributes

-The [CloudEvents specification](spec.md) defines a set of metadata attributes than can be used when transforming a generic event into a CloudEvent.
+The [CloudEvents specification](spec.md) defines a set of metadata attributes that can be used when transforming a generic event into a CloudEvent.
 The list of attributes specified in that document represent the minimal set that the specification authors deemed most likely to be used in a majority of situations.